 - Inside the garage, next to the entry door

 Make sure the consequences have pictures for those little ones.
 This will help the kids know what the consequences actually look like.
 It’s important that kids know that all of their decisions have consequences.
-Whether those consequences are good or bad depend on whether their decision was in line with house rules.
+Whether those consequences are good or bad depends on whether their decision was in line with house rules.
+Something that can help is a thinking spot as a consequence.

 Make sure that the kids are held accountable.